 The Kauffman School adheres to the MSHSAA sports medicine policies/procedures.
-All students must have a completed physical on file in the Director of Operations office in order to participate in any sport for each school year.
+All students must have a completed physical on file in the Athletic Director's office in order to participate in any sportfor each school year.
 In addition, parents should provide proof of accident or health insurance that will cover an athletic related injury or accident.